awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

 ## Example: Permissions and VPCs<a name="auth-and-access_examples_vpc"></a>

 If you need to access Secrets Manager from within a VPC, you can make sure that requests to Secrets Manager come from the VPC by including a condition in your permissions policies\.
-For more information, see [VPC endpoint conditions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint) and [Using Secrets Manager with VPC endpoints](vpc-endpoint-overview.md)\.
+For more information, see [VPC endpoint conditions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint) and [Using AWS Secrets Manager with VPC endpoints](vpc-endpoint-overview.md)\.

 Make sure that requests to access the secret from other AWS services also come from the VPC, otherwise this policy will deny them access\.